100 Dubai Facts You Probably Haven’t Heard Before. From the Interesting to the Fun to the Strange

 Check out this Dubai itinerary guide on things to do and places to go

 Currency in Dubai: UAE dirhams (US$ 1 = AED 3.67)

-Want to see what the city looks like from the sky in a seaplane?
-Check this post
+Want to see what this city looks like from the sky in a seaplane?

 Dubai is predominantly a Muslim country, and you will notice this immediately upon landing in the city.
 Article 7 of the UAE’s Provisional Constitution declares Islam the official state religion of the UAE.